Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 • Commissioner of Justice

-• Member of a professional agricultural organization
+• Member or employee of a professional agricultural organization

 Please note